puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 -s pipeline
 ```

 This will create and execute a PipelineRun.
-The logs of the run will be shown in the console.
+Use the command `tkn pipelinerun logs build-and-deploy-run-<pod> -f -n <user>-pipelines` to display the logs

 Now start the same Pipeline with the producer resources: